 We will provide a map of the farm when you arrive showing which fields have livestock in them (be aware that this may change during your stay).

 Parents Please note: This is a working farm and at certain times of the year there can be a lot of coming and going of agricultural vehicles and equipment.
 There is also sometimes dangerous machinery in barns and around the farm such as balers, hay spinners and trailers.
 Please tell your children NOT to play on machinery and tractors and to avoid playing on or near bales of hay, silage or straw.
 Many thanks.

 There is a fenced and grassed play area opposite The Granary.
 The play equipment is suitable for children up to the age of 11 years.
 The play area is used at your own risk.

 The Pig Shed

 The Pig Shed, which is opposite The Granary and adjacent to the play area, has an outdoor kitchen, undercover seating, fire pit, BBQ.
-You need to book this if you wish to use it and unfortunately it is unavailable on Thursday or Friday evenings.

 If you need wood for the woodburner, please let us know and we will provide a basket for you to help yourself from the woodshed.

 Please do not leave the door of the wood burner open once alight as it poses a fire risk and can set off the smoke alarms.
 There is no need to rake the ash out of the wood burner; it works more efficiently and is easier to light when there is a bed of ash.